-Article written by Natalie Sehi, Extension Educator with the NEP Program
+Article written by Natalie Sehi (firstname.lastname@example.org) Nebraska Extension SNAP-Ed/EFNEP Educator

 The month of July reminds me of two of my favorite things, outdoor celebrations and gardening.
 If you have a garden, consider planting basic salsa ingredients: tomatoes, peppers, onions, and cilantro.
 Even if you do not have the space for a garden, you can have a container garden.
 You can start plants in pots inside and move them outside when the weather permits.
 Salsa is simple to prepare and can include many different fruits and vegetables depending on what you have on hand or what you are craving.
 Gardening can teach your kids about where food comes from.
 Have them help you prepare the foods from the garden and it will increase the chances that they will try different fruits and vegetables.
 Making salsa is also something that children of all ages can help with.
 Age appropriate kitchen tasks related to making salsa include:

 At 2 years:

 - Rinse fruits and vegetables